Cleo File Transfer Alert | December 2024

 Colonial Pipeline had a shocking result, but what led to the event was hardly out of the blue.
-For utilities, energy companies & other components of infrastructure, our free cybersecurity reports may help.

-The shutdown of one of the nation’s largest pipelines — 5,500 miles, and the carrier of 45 percent of the East Coast’s fuel supplies — has been a leading news story this past week, particularly for cybersecurity experts, officials at the Energy Department, and even the White House.
-On May 7th, the Colonial Pipeline halted the movement of refined gasoline and jet fuel in an attempt to contain the breach after a ransomware attack on its corporate computer networks, causing major fuel shortages across parts of the United States.
+The shutdown of one of the nation’s largest pipelines — 5,500 miles, and the carrier of 45 percent of the East Coast’s fuel supplies — has been a leading news story in 2021, particularly for cybersecurity experts, officials at the Energy Department, and even the White House.
+On May 7th, 2021 the Colonial Pipeline halted the movement of refined gasoline and jet fuel in an attempt to contain the breach after a ransomware attack on its corporate computer networks, causing major fuel shortages across parts of the United States.
 This is a troubling continuation in a trend of sophisticated threat actors, and in this instance, an illumination of the vulnerabilities and flaws in our infrastructure.

 Colonial Pipeline, a privately held company, reports that the attack only had implications on their business network and that the shutdown of the pipeline was done in an abundance of caution.
 The FBI has confirmed the threat actor behind the attack, the ransomware group DarkSide.
 They are a ransomware-as-a-service platform that allows cybercriminals to target and infect profitable, large companies and then use a tactic of double extortion to either increase leverage on their ransom demand, or even attempt to get two separate payments.
 First, the actor will demand ransom for a digital key to unlock encrypted files and servers (the conventional ransomware maneuver), then apply additional pressure by threatening to release to the public or destroy stolen (“exfiltrated”) data, says Brian Krebs, of Krebs on Security.
 After the involvement of US government officials, the DarkSide ransomware group made a point to publicly clarify their motives on their leaks blog: